ambern115/CSCI2041/Homework/Hwk_04_Programs_as_Data.md

 ```
 (1 + (2 * 3))
 ```
-Notice that ``unparse`` generates more parenthesis than are needed.
+Notice that ``unparse`` generates more parentheses than are needed.
 This simplifies the implementation of ``unparse``.

 Your function should generate output that you can copy and paste into